kaiban-ai/kaibanjs-docs/docs/use-cases/04-Company Research.md

 - **Strategic Impact:** Offers strategic recommendations based on thorough and integrated research findings.

 Ready to revolutionize your company research processes?
-Dive deeper into AgenticJS and explore the endless possibilities it offers.
-For more information, check out our [website](https://www.agenticjs.com) and [community](https://bit.ly/JoinAIChamps).
+Dive deeper into KaibanJS and explore the endless possibilities it offers.
+For more information, check out our [website](https://www.kaibanjs.com) and [community](https://bit.ly/JoinAIChamps).

 :::info[We Love Feedback!]
 Is there something unclear or quirky in the docs?
 Maybe you have a suggestion or spotted an issue?
-Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/AI-Champions/AgenticJS/issues).
+Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/kaiban-ai/KaibanJS/issues).
 We’re all ears!
 :::